percona/pmm-doc/docs/how-to/HA.md

 - VictoriaMetrics: Stores Prometheus metrics.
 - PostgreSQL: Stores PMM data like inventory and settings.

-To facilitate communication and coordination among the PMM Server instances, two key protocols are used:

-- **Gossip protocol**: Enables PMM servers to discover and share information about their states.
-It is used for managing the PMM server list and failure detection, ensuring that all instances are aware of the current state of the cluster.
-- **Raft protocol**: Ensures that PMM servers agree on a leader and that logs are replicated among all machines to maintain data consistency.

 ## HA options PMM

 Since HA can add complexity, before considering HA for PMM, keep in mind that: